-Table 4: Environmental Work Method Statement - Refer to CEMP Section 7.3 for Risk Ratings Environmental Aspect Consequence Initial Risk Rating Management Method (Mitigation Controls) Residual Risk Rating Responsibility Visual monitoring of dust generation would occur and dust suppression measures such as water spraying would be used, especially if windy.
+Table 4: Environmental Work Method Statement - Refer to CEMP Section 7.3 for Risk Ratings Environmental Aspect Consequence Initial Risk Rating Management Method (Mitigation Controls) Responsibility Air quality Air quality Construct Visual monitoring of dust generation would occur and dust suppression measures such as water spraying would be used, especially if windy.
 Dust generation Emissions from Manage spoil stockpiles to minimise the generation of dust.
 This would include minimising the time spoil is left uncovered and spraying stockpiles to minimise dust.
-Project Manager / Project Supervisor Air quality machinery, equipment and vehicles used 12 All construction plant and machinery would be properly maintained and fitted with emission control devices complying with the Australian Design Standards.
-6 during construction All emission controls used on vehicles and construction equipment would comply with relevant NSW OEH standards as provided under Section 124 of the PoEO Act.
-Vehicle use on unsealed surfaces would be avoided where possible. ncreased vehicle 9 Ind machinery All construction must comply with both noise and vibration standards and guidelines including the Interim Construction Noise Guideline (DECCW, 2009) and the Sydney Water Noise Management Procedure (SWEMS0056).
-Project Manager / Environmental Representative Noise and vibrationincreased veh and machiner Disturbance from increased vehicle and machinery movements Construction would occur during standard construction hours: 7am - 6pm Monday to Friday and 8am - 1pm Saturday.
+6 Project Manager / Project Supervisor machinery, equipment and vehicles used during construction 12 All construction plant and machinery would be properly maintained and fitted with emission control devices complying with the Australian Design Standards. during construction All emission controls used on vehicles and construction equipment would comply with relevant NSW OEH standards as provided under Section 124 of the PoEO Act.
+Vehicle use on unsealed surfaces would be avoided where possible.
+Noise and vibration Disturbance from increased vehicle and machinery movements All construction must comply with both noise and vibration standards and guidelines including the Interim Construction Noise Guideline (DECCW, 2009) and the Sydney Water Noise Management Procedure (SWEMS0056).
+Project Manager / Environmental Representative Disturbance from increased vehicle and machinery 9 Construction would occur during standard construction hours: 7am - 6pm Monday to Friday and 8am - 1pm Saturday.
 No work on Sundays and public holidays.
-6 movements Potential vibration impacts would be limited to the construction period.
-Project Supervisor Quieter and lower vibration emitting construction methods would be used where practicable.
+6 Project Supervisor movements Potential vibration impacts would be limited to the construction period.
+Quieter and lower vibration emitting construction methods would be used where practicable.

-Table 4: Enviror Table 4: Environmental Work Method Statement - Refer to CEMP Section 7.3 for Risk Ratings Environmental Aspect Consequence Initial Risk Rating Management Method (Mitigation Controls) Residual Risk Rating Responsibility Local residents would be informed of construction activities via a letterbox drop two weeks prior to the commencement of construction.
+Table 4: Environmental Work Method Statement - Refer to CEMP Section 7.3 for Risk Ratings Environmental Aspect Consequence Initial Risk Rating Management Method (Mitigation Controls) Responsibility Local residents would be informed of construction activities via a letterbox drop two weeks prior to the commencement of construction.
 Project Manager Vibration levels not to exceed those recommended in the standards.
 Environmental Representative Waste will be managed in accordance with the Waste Management Procedure in Appendix F of the CEMP Environmental Representative Waste management will occur according to the hierarchy of avoidance, reuse, reuse, recycle, and finally disposal.
 Waste unable to be reused or recycled will be classified and disposed in accordance with EPA 2014 Waste Classification Guidelines.
-Incorrect disposal Worksites would be kept in a clean and tidy condition at all times.
-Waste of construction wastes resulting 16 Waste refuse bins would be provided on site.
-8 Management in contaminated land or water n contaminated Portable toilets would be provided on site with waste removed by an appropriately licensed contractor.
-0 Project Manager Project Supervisor Contaminated waste would be separated from non-contaminated waste and removed to a licensed waste facility.
+Incorrect disposal Worksites would be kept in a clean and tidy condition at all times. - 8 Waste of construction 16 Waste refuse bins would be provided on site.
+Management i in contaminated land or water Stes resulting To contaminated Portable toilets would be provided of appropriately licer id or water Contaminated waste would be separate removed to a licensed waste facility.
+Ref Manageme Manageme Risk assessments would be undertaken be to identify and manage environmental would be reviewed and revised (as require ensure they rem Portable toilets would be provided on site with waste removed by an appropriately licensed contractor.
+Project Manager Project Supervisor Contaminated waste would be separated from non-contaminated waste and removed to a licensed waste facility.
 Refer to Appendix F 'Construction Waste Management Plan' Risk assessments would be undertaken by the Contractor prior to construction to identify and manage environmental and safety risks for all works.
 These would be reviewed and revised (as required) during the construction phase to ensure they remain relevant.